Miller’s main COMPOSER PAGE is here, with soundfiles and descriptions of compositions.

 Note 1: Many of my Nature-Based compositions resemble Games: Parameters and Rules, initial conditions, are defined at the start.
 One follows the Rules and the Game unfolds.

 Note 2: Use of Dreams in Music: My earliest attempt (Thomas Jefferson College, 1975) to get away from accepted formal organizational techniques, and to avoid “improvisation” as a compositional method, was to use dreams to organize music.
 I was inspired by the second Surrealist Manifesto and yet was also happy to defy that very same manifesto: Andre Breton claimed music could not be surrealist, yet by basing music on dreams, I had accomplished this very act.
-By 2013, after composing many Dream Interpretations, I rejected this method as being too directly human/emotional, sometimes resulting in maudlin emotions being expressed.
+In 2020, a series of Dream Interpretations for Electric Guitar, loops and devices, will be part of my concert related to my art installation “Transmuting the Prosaic.”